GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 As we mentioned earlier, the VM is not a good place to replicate the performance numbers we reported in the paper.
 To replicate the performance, you will need to 1) use the parallel veresions of the generated C++ programs 2) run them on a machine with similar configurations as ours.
 We used Intel Xeon E5-2695 v3 CPUs with 12 cores each for a total of 24 cores and 48 hyper-threads.
 The system has 128GB of DDR3-1600 memory and 30 MB last level cache on each socket, and runs with Transparent Huge Pages (THP) enabled.
-The generated C++ files are also not optimized for 4-socket machines.
+The generated C++ files are also not optimized for single-socket or 4-socket machines.

 ### Generating, converting and testing graphs(optional)